 - If the individual responds, keep the person awake.

 If lightly tapping, shaking and shouting at the person or rubbing your knuckles on the person’s breastbone do not elicit a response (per Step 1 above), take the following actions:

 - Call 911.
 If you have naloxone, a medication that can rapidly reverse the effects of an overdose, administer it according to the instructions on the package (in addition to calling 911).

 - If breathing is shallow or nonexistent, or if the person’s skin color is blue and he or she has dark-colored lips, perform mouth-to-mouth rescue breathing by tilting the head back and lifting up the chin until the mouth opens, clearing the airway.
 Give two quick breaths to start and then a strong breath every 5 seconds.

 - If the person does not have a pulse or is not breathing, perform CPR.
 Push down repeatedly on the chest at a rate of 100 times per minute.
 Deliver rescue breaths after every 30 compressions.

 - While waiting for emergency responders, stay with the person.
 If you must leave the person alone or vomiting occurs, place the individual in recovery position — on the person’s side, with the opposite hand supporting the head, mouth facing to the side and down, and top leg on the floor to keep the person from rolling onto the stomach.

-Download and print a handy, illustrated reference of the steps you should take if you encounter someone who may be experiencing an opioid overdose.
+Download and print a convenient visual reference of the steps you should take if you encounter someone who may be experiencing an opioid overdose.

 Available as an injection or nasal spray, naloxone (also sold under the brand name Narcan) is a lifesaving medication that can rapidly reverse the effects of an opioid overdose.
 If you happen to have naloxone when responding to an overdose, call 911 and administer the medication according to the package instructions.